 Cornbread SaladI confess.
 Cornbread salad is not something that many of us grew up knowing about here in South Mississippi, but ever since learning about it a couple years back from Tommie, a dear friend from Oklahoma, I have wanted to give it a try.
 While I do think it's more common over that way, Cornbread Salad seems to be making its way across the south as a whole these days.
 I admit, it does come off sounding an odd contrast of textures, but so many people who are familiar with it seem to love it, so hey, I'm game for anything!

-I had made a full batch of cornbread to go with some lady cream peas I was making and set aside half of it specifically for this recipe.
+I recommend a full batch of skillet cornbread set aside for this recipe, though I've used about 3/4 of a skillet very successfully after preparing cornbread for supper.
 I'll be honest with y'all.
 I really didn't know how I was gonna like this dish, and it took me a few bites to get past my own judgment.
 Once I did, this salad absolutely grew on me and every time I took another serving of it from the fridge, I loved it more and more.

 The first time I made this, I decided to use a deep bowl and layered the salad, making a nice presentation if you're taking this to a party, potluck or a church supper.